kevonc/kevonc.github.io/_posts/2012-10-21-it-is-why-and-how-you-do-it-that-matters.md

 tags: [life, advice, reflection]
 ---

-Last night, I had an amazing dinner with my family at this restaurant called 四川菜大平伙 SiChuan Da Ping Huo.
+Last night, I had an amazing dinner with my family at this restaurant called SiChuan Da Ping Huo.
+Obviously a very spicy place.

 Why was it so amazing?
-Simply because the food was spicy and yummy and the price was way beyond reasonable.
-For $320 (+10% SC) per person, you get to enjoy the authentic sichuan cuisine!
+Because the food was spicy and yummy and the price was beyond reasonable.
+For HKD$320 (+10%) per person, you get to enjoy the authentic sichuan cuisine!

-Using simple ingredient such as eggplant, potato, tofu, Da Ping Huo brought out the best side of them.
+The best part was the use of simple ingredient such as eggplant, potato, and tofu to create the dishes.
+Da Ping Huo brought out the best side of them.

 Well, and I realized a restaurant can really relate to business or startup (because restaurant is a business of course haha).
 Having luxurious ingredients is like having a brilliant business idea.